suzannefox/Burrow/README.md

 # burrow

 Install with devtools::install_github("suzannefox/burrow")

-Return metadata about a dataframe.
+Returns metadata about a dataframe.
 For instance with iris dataset -

   library(burrow)
   data.shape <- datashape(iris)